Take the First Step Toward Your Health Care Career Now!

 Immunology technologist: Examine how the human body responds to foreign bodies.

 Microbiology technologist: Your jam is examining microorganisms like bacteria.

 Molecular biology technologist: You take cell samples and run them through a whole lot of testing.

 You may be able to specialize as soon as once you start your clinicals.

-For medical technologists in the United States, the median salary is just over the $51,000 mark.
-Keep in mind that median means half the medical technologists earn more while the other half earns less.
+For medical technologists in the United States, the mean salary in 2020 was $55,990.
+Keep in mind that average means half the medical technologists earn more while the other half earns less.
 What you make will be determined by your experience, plus where you work and what state you’re in.
 When you’re deciding where to apply, know that hospitals generally pay a higher salary than clinics.
-You can expect your salary to peak under $80,000.
+You can expect your salary to peak around $83,700.